 Like I mentioned, there are a lot of great low carb waffle recipes out there – some use cream cheese as the base, others use protein powder and a mixture of other types of low carb flours.
 Although I like the cream cheese version, I like the almond flour version a lot more.

-- 1/2 tbsp baking powder (aluminum free or gluten free, if that is yo thang)
+- 0.5 tablespoons Baking Powder aluminum free or gluten free, if that is yo thang

 - Mix all ingredients!
 If you are fancy person, I think you mix the dry and then mix in the wet.
 I am not fancy, I glopped it all together in one bowl.